bwsw/sj-platform/SJDocs/source/SJ_Deployment.rst

 1. Deploy Mesos, Marathon, Zookeeper.
 You can follow the instructions in the official `instalation guide <http://www.bogotobogo.com/DevOps/DevOps_Mesos_Install.php>`_ .

+..
 Please, note, the deployment is described for one default Mesos-slave with available ports [31000-32000].

-If you are planning to launch an instance with greater value of the "parallelizm" parameter, i.e. to run tasks on more than 1 nodes, you need to increase the "executor_registration_timeout" parameter for Mesos-slave.
+If you are planning to launch an instance with greater value of the ``parallelizm`` parameter, i.e. to run tasks on more than 1 nodes, you need to increase the ``executor_registration_timeout`` parameter for Mesos-slave.

 The requirements to Mesos-slave: